iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ### Running the pipeline

-The pipeline defined in `dvc.yaml` file is run with default settings using:
+You can run the pipeline defined in `dvc.yaml` file with the default settings
+using:

 ```dvc
 $ dvc exp run
 ```

-If all dependencies and the experiment output are not changed and available in the workspace, the `dvc exp run` doesn't rerun the commands.
+If there are no missing or changed outputs in the the workspace, the `dvc exp run` doesn't rerun the commands.
+DVC keeps track of the dependency graph and runs only the stages with missing or changed dependencies.

-For a pipeline composed of `extract`, `transform`, `train`, `evaluate`, if a dependency of `train` stage has changed, the dependent stages (`evaluate`) are also run.
+> Example: For a pipeline composed of `extract`, `transform`, `train`,
+> `evaluate`, if a dependency of `train` stage has changed, the dependent

-### Specifying Targets
+> stages (`evaluate`) are also run.

+#### Running Specific Stages

 By default `dvc exp run` uses `dvc.yaml` file in the current directory.
 You can specify other directories or pipeline elements to run.
 These are specified as